Jira Forge Walkthrough

 Other notable features

-These are the other features whose actions are not that commonly used but are of equal importance in the integration app.
+These are the other features whose actions aren't that commonly used but are of equal importance in the integration app.

 - Add Bundle ID - The + button beside the Affected Bundle ID field.
-User will be able to add NetSuite bundle IDs to the change request.
-You can add one bundle ID at a time for this action.
-It is only an add functionality, removing a bundle ID in the change request would require the user to contact a NetSuite Administrator or user for this action.
+Use it to add NetSuite bundle IDs to the change request.
+You can add one bundle ID at a time.
+To remove a bundle ID from the change request, contact a NetSuite Administrator.

 Next Step: Jira Forge FAQs